Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Daytime activities include swimming, fishing, snorkelling, scuba diving, and boat trips to the nearby islands.
 There are also several Buddhist temples to be explored in the area and the Ream National Park is only 11 miles (18km) away.
 Most hotels and guest houses offer transport and day passes for visiting the National Park.
 Nightly beach barbecues prepare great food and offer cheap beer.
 The government is said to have plans to develop the area for larger resorts which may well ruin its laid-back beach charm in years to come.
 Regular daily buses provide a three to four hour journey to and from Phnom Penh, along Cambodia's best road.
 There is also a ferry connecting to Koh Kong, the Cambodian/Thailand border.

 From Phnom Penh, a great excursion is the formerly lavish resort town of Krong Kep.
-Once a famous high-society destination, called The Pearl of the Orient, Kep is now more of a rustic fishing village; a peaceful and charming destination for those who like to travel off the beaten track.
-The Khmer Rouge did a number on this town, but the ruined villas of the rich now add to Kep's crumbling mystique.
-A beautiful coastal road, slivers of beaches, jungled mountains, and the nearby Rabbit Island ensures that Krong Kep continues to draw visitors to its shores.
+Once a famous high-society destination called The Pearl of the Orient, Kep is now more of a rustic off-the-beaten-track fishing village.
+The Khmer Rouge wreaked havoc on the town, but the ruined villas of the rich now add to Kep's crumbling mystique.
+A beautiful coastal road, beautiful beaches, jungled mountains and the nearby Rabbit Island ensure that Krong Kep continues to draw visitors to its shores.